 Are you interested in getting dental inlays or dental onlays in Anchorage?
 Curious to learn how inlays work, and how they compare to dental fillings?
-Dr. Green of Turnagain Dental is here to assist you, and answer all of your questions about inlays and onlays.
+Dr. Kennedy of Turnagain Dental is here to assist you, and answer all of your questions about inlays and onlays.

 While no one likes to imagine getting a cavity, they are more common than you may think.
 Addressing cavities quickly is essential; if left untreated, cavities can lead to more serious dental problems like tooth loss, or even systemic health problems that require costly, invasive care.

-Inlays and onlays allow Dr. Green to restore the decayed portion of tooth structure, preserve as much healthy tooth structure as possible and maintain a natural, attractive tooth color and shape.
+Inlays and onlays allow Dr. Kennedy to restore the decayed portion of tooth structure, preserve as much healthy tooth structure as possible and maintain a natural, attractive tooth color and shape.
 Properly designed and placed inlays and onlays actually strengthen damaged teeth.